GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

     "accountId": "[YOUR-GA-ACCOUNT-ID]",
     "webPropertyId": "[YOUR-WEB-PROPERTY-ID]",
     "customDataSourceId": "[YOUR-CUSTOM-DATASOURCE-ID]"
+  },
+  "clearOption": {
+    "max": 20,
+    "ttl": 14
   }
 }
 ```

+* Fields' definition:
-Note: `dataImportHeader` is the header of uploading a CSV file.
+    * `dataImportHeader` is the header of uploading a CSV file.
 It is fixed in
-Google Analytics when the user set up the Data Import item and it must exist in
+      Google Analytics when the user set up the Data Import item, and it must
-the file uploaded. \
+      exist in the file uploaded.
-Sometimes, the data files do not have such a header line, e.g. BigQuery cannot
+        * Sometimes, the data files do not have such a header line, e.g.
-export data with semicolons in column names.
-In that case, an explicit config
+          BigQuery cannot export data with semicolons in column names.
+In that
-item `dataImportHeader` is required, just like this sample.
-Tentacles will
+          case, an explicit config item `dataImportHeader` is required, just
+          like this sample.
+Tentacles will automatically attach this line at the
-automatically attach this line at the beginning of the data file before
+          beginning of the data file before uploading.
-uploading.
+    * `gaConfig` is the configuration for a data import item.
+It has:
+        * `accountId` Google Analytics Account Id associated with the upload.
+        * `webPropertyId` Web property UA-string associated with the upload.
+        * `customDataSourceId` Custom data source Id to which the data being
+          uploaded belongs.
+    * `clearOption` configuration to remove previously uploaded data files:
+        * `ttl` Before this uploading, files exist longer than this number of
+          days will be removed.
+        * `max` Before this uploading, only `max` files will be kept others will
+          be deleted chronologically.
+        * Note: `ttl` and `max` are optional.
+If they exist at the same time,
+          then they will both effect, which means for all the uploaded files,
+          only keep those latest, no longer than `ttl` days, up to `max` files.

 * *Sample Data file content:*

 ```
 395040310.1546495163,NO